VenkyAdi/Customer-Purchase-Behavior-Analysis-using-Descriptive-Statistics/README.md

 ### Usage:
 1. Clone the repository to your local machine.
-2. Install the required dependencies listed in the `requirements.txt` file.
+2. Install the required dependencies listed in the `notebook` file.
 3. Explore the Jupyter notebooks to understand the analysis workflow.
 4. Execute the notebooks sequentially to replicate the analysis or modify them to suit your specific use case.
 5. Utilize the insights gained from the analysis to optimize business strategies and enhance customer satisfaction.